daywiss/provable/README.md

 undefined, which means the next call will throw.

 #API
-##Provable(config)
+##Provable(config,onChange)
 Create a hash series and start the stateful engine.
+Optionally provide a state change callback.
+All parameters are optional, but in practice you should provide at least a hash count to generate.

 ```js
   var Provable = require('provable')